Anthropomimetic Uncertainty: What Verbalized Uncertainty in Language Models is Missing: From Human to Human-Machine

-\paragraph{Sycophancy.} As LLM-based chatbots are trained to be helpful and supportive, they can also behave in a manner that is too agreeable with the user, reinforcing unhealthy user behaviors or being misleading.
-This effect has already been studied repeatedly \citep{cotra2021ai, perez2023discovering, sharma2023towards, cheng2025social}, including in the context of uncertainty quantification \citep{sicilia2024accounting} and the (negative) impact on user trust \citep{carro2024flattering}. \citet{zhou024relying,leng2024taming} both demonstrated that reward models used for RLHF show biases towards certain responses, most likely since they appear more helpful to human annotators.
-Thus, without correction, models tend to downplay their uncertainty in order to increase their perceived helpfulness \citep{dahlgren2025helpful}.
-At the same time, \citet{steyvers2025large} have demonstrated that humans struggle to reliable estimate when an answer might be wrong, which can damage trust and lead to worse outcomes in the long-term \citep{dhuliawala2023diachronic, zhou024relying}.
-This training artifact parallels the confirmation bias seen in human reasoning, where speakers tend to select arguments that support their own views when trying to persuade others \cite{Sperber2001, Mercier2009}.
-While LLMs are not driven by social motives like persuasion or reputation management, they are optimized to align with user inputs and preferences.
-Consequently, they may unintentionally replicate this bias by consistently producing agreeable content that reinforces existing beliefs.
-This deviation from human communication introduces a distinct epistemic risk: the cooperative and non-confrontational tone of AI-generated responses may be perceived as trustworthy, potentially lowering users' epistemic vigilance and critical engagement.
+\paragraph{Sycophancy.} LLMs, trained to be helpful and supportive, can also behave in an overly agreeable manner, reinforcing unhealthy behaviors or being misleading.
+This effect has already been studied \citep{cotra2021ai, perez2023discovering, sharma2023towards, cheng2025social}, including for uncertainty \citep{sicilia2024accounting} and user trust \citep{carro2024flattering}. \citet{zhou024relying,leng2024taming} demonstrated that RLHF biases responses towards confidence, likely since they appear more helpful to human annotators.
+Thus, models might downplay their uncertainty to increase perceived helpfulness \citep{dahlgren2025helpful}. \citet{steyvers2025large} have demonstrated that humans struggle to identify wrong answers, which can damage trust and lead to worse outcomes \citep{dhuliawala2023diachronic, zhou024relying}.
+This artifact parallels human confirmation bias, where speakers select arguments that support their own views \cite{Sperber2001, Mercier2009}.
+While LLMs are not driven by social motives, they are optimized to align with user preferences.
+Consequently, they may replicate this bias by producing agreeable content that reinforces existing beliefs.
+Indeed, a study by \citet{sicilia2024accounting} shows the uncertainty of the user actually influencing the LLM's uncertainty.
+This behavior introduces a distinct epistemic risk: the cooperative and non-confrontational tone of chatbots may be perceived as trustworthy, lowering epistemic vigilance and critical engagement.